We Lost the Pig But We Saved Our Bacon

 But no help came.
 No pig owner or potential new pig owner wrote or called.

 Over the years, since we reopened The Simpson's doors, we have taken in animals in need.
-Two old goats came with the property and each lived out its life; we added two young goats a couple of years ago.
-There have been lots of chickens, beginning with a group of curly-feathered "Frizzles" whose descendants produce notably small eggs for a local friend.
+Two old goats came with the property and each lived out its life.
+We added two young goats when the surviving old goat got grumpy with rheumatism, and it did cheer him up to have the kids to butt around.
+There were lots of chickens, beginning with a group of curly-feathered "Frizzles" that produced notably small eggs.
 For a few weeks we fostered an orphaned lamb, and for a day or so a wandering Nubian goat shadowed me, peering over my shoulder to investigate whatever I was doing.

 A wildlife biologist friend brought us a desert tortoise that she had repeatedly seen crossing the highway, imperiling its life.
 The tortoise patrolled our perimeter until it found its way out.
 There was a black rabbit that frolicked with our cats — cats too numerous to count, many of them still with us — and we've sheltered a half dozen lost dogs, all quickly returned to owners or placed in new homes.